 - Heroic BSoD: Blue seemingly gets a lot; one being when eMMMM let's her play his GameBoy.
 She remembers aspects of her past as shown by the drawings of her a various ages during said moment.

 - I Shall Taunt You: Rain and HIM might do this to their opponents.
 The film doesn't make it clear whether they're using it as a tactic or whether they're just doing it for the heck of it.

-- Lawyer-Friendly Cameo: The Shadowy Pixelated characters who are seen wandering around are actually famous video game characters from the 80s (Mega Man, Pac-Man, etc.).
-In the original release, M dot Strange just used the unaltered versions of the characters, but - due to legal reasons - filled them in with black before the commercial release.
+- Lawyer-Friendly Cameo: The Shadowy Pixelated characters who are seen wandering around are actually famous video game characters from the 80s (including Mega Man and Pac-Man).
+In the original release, M dot Strange just used the unaltered versions of the characters, but — due to legal reasons — filled them in with black before the commercial release.

 - Lonely Rich Kid: One could arguably say eMMM is this or at least some kind of variation.
 Sure, he's an orphan, and sure, he lives in the wild, but he also has a ridiculous amount of toys and posessions (like a rich kid would); toys and possessions that he'd gladly give up for a real friend.